nspies/svviz2/README.md

   --batch-size BATCH_SIZE
-                        Number of reads to analyze at once; larger batch-size values may run more quickly but will require more memory (default=10000) --aligner ALIGNER     The aligner to use for realigning reads; either ssw (smith-waterman) or bwa (default=bwa) --only-realign-locally
+                        Number of reads to analyze at once; larger batch-size values may run more quickly but will require more memory (default=10000) --downsample DOWNSAMPLE
+                        Ensure the total number of reads per event per sample does not exceed this number by downsampling (default: infinity) --aligner ALIGNER     The aligner to use for realigning reads; either ssw (smith-waterman) or bwa (default=bwa) --only-realign-locally